-In order to ease the impact of these challenges, Taiwan's government has been actively promoting exports to emerging markets.
+Taiwan's government has been actively promoting exports to emerging markets.
 At the same time, the government is accelerating the implementation of projects aimed at drawing investment into Taiwan by foreign and overseas Taiwanese businesses.
-These include plans to establish Free Economic Pilot Zones in various strategic locations throughout the island.
+These include plans to establish better transportation infrastructure and more Free Economic Pilot Zones as well as science parks in various strategic locations throughout the island.
+In addition, government authorities have made policies to foster higher education, adding to the quality of Taiwan's manpower and global competitiveness.